rnelsonchem/odenlls/README.md

-# ODEnlls
+# odenlls

-*ODEnlls* is a Python3 library for simulating and fitting chemical kinetics data.
+*odenlls* is a Python3 library for simulating and fitting chemical kinetics data.
 These two pieces are accomplished as follows:

 1. Kinetic models are simulated using numerical simulations of the ordinary